Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

    - Two instances: LedgerSpace and SearchSpace
    - Deployed on AWS EC2 instances (t3.xlarge)

-Neo4j instances are defined and deployed automatically through the Terraform configuration in `terraform/main.tf` and `terraform/neo4j.tf`.
+Neo4j instances are defined and deployed automatically through the Terraform configuration in the databases module.

 Key aspects of Neo4j deployment:
 - The Neo4j Enterprise license is stored as a GitHub secret (`NEO4J_ENTERPRISE_LICENSE`) and must be inputted manually.